Caen Normandy, France Travel Guide

 €20 - €30

-Taxis and ride-sharing services have convenient, direct transportation, most importantly for designated ways or during off-hours.
+Taxis and ride-sharing services have convenient, direct transportation, notably for designated ways or during off-hours.

 Major international companies (Hertz, Europcar, Avis, Budget, Sixt, Enterprise) have offices at Caen-Carpiquet Airport and near Gare de Caen.

 Caen operates Vélolib, a public bike-sharing system.
-Several independent shops offer bicycle rentals, including power-assisted bikes.
+Several independent shops offer bicycle rentals, including electric bikes.

 Motorcycle and scooter rentals are less common for tourists.
-No tuk-tuks, jeepneys, cable cars, or funiculars can be found in Caen.
+No tuk-tuks, jeepneys, cable cars, or funiculars exist in Caen.

 Caen's city center is highly pedestrian-friendly, with numerous pedestrianized streets, especially around Rue Saint-Pierre and within the Castle de Caen grounds.